mildred/utp/README.md

 Establish a new connection to the remote `host` and `port`.
 A new connection identifier will be chosen such as multiple connections to the same destination can coexist. `opts` are options passed to the `Connection` object.
-When the connection is ready, the `callback` will be called with:
+When the connection is started, the `callback` will be called with:

 * `err`: any error or `null`
 * `connection`: the `Connection` object

+The connection is not yet established at this point.
+Use the `'connect'` event to ensure the other end accepted the connection.

 #### Server.prototype.connectAddr(port, address, [opts])